ddmitov/camel-doctor/README.md

 ## Files and Folders

-``{camel_doctor_binary_directory}/resources`` is home of all Camel Doctor support files, including the [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module.
+``{camel_doctor_binary_directory}/resources`` is the home of all Camel Doctor support files, including the [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module.
 This folder and all files inside it should not be removed or renamed for the proper operation of Camel Doctor.

 ## Developer Notes